greggman/hft-gamepad-api/README.md

 player into the game.
 If there no players waiting this is a no-op.

 2 use cases come to mind.
 One, you have a life based game.
-Each time a player dies you call `gamepad.queue()` on that player's gamepad letting the next player play.
+Each time a player dies you call `gamepad.hft.queue()` on that player's gamepad letting the next player play.
 Another is you have a round based game.
-At the end of a round you call `gamepad.queue()` on all gamepads to get a fresh set of players.
+At the end of a round you call `gamepad.hft.queue()` on all gamepads to get a fresh set of players.

 ## GET INVOLVED!!!